swch/slate/source/index.html.md

 ## Plural PUT/DELETE

-Some objects support updating and deleting using the standard filter parameters.
+Some objects support updating and deleting using the standard filter parameters (e.g. Single Site Jobs).
 This is noted in the per-object documentation.